 By: Morgan Dean—

-Tickets for Youth (K-12) are $5, Ball State student tickets are free in advance with student ID or $10 at the door, and adults are $30 in advance or $35 at the door.
-To purchase tickets, contact Emens Box Office at 765.285.1539 or visit MuncieSymphony.org.
-Youth Family Series tickets are free with an adult season ticket purchase and are still available through the MSO Office at 765.285.5531.
+Tickets for Youth (K-12) are just $5; Ball State student tickets are FREE in advance with student ID or $10 at the door and Adult Single Tickets start at $25.
+For tickets, contact the Emens Box Office at 765-285-1539 or visit MuncieSymphony.org.

 About the Muncie Symphony Orchestra

 The Muncie Symphony Orchestra (MSO) is a non-profit organization founded in 1948 that strives to enrich quality of life in Muncie through live orchestral performances and education outreach.
 As an organization that celebrates the cultural vibrancy of East Central Indiana, the MSO presents classical and pops concerts, chamber concerts, and free community engagement programs, to cultivate enduring community partnerships.